hugerte/hugerte-docs/integrations/vue.md

 ## Migrating from the TinyMCE Vue component
 1. Replace `tinymce` by `hugerte` (`@tinymce/tinymce-vue` to `@hugerte/hugerte-vue`).
-2. Review the changed props in the [changelog](https://github.com/hugerte/hugerte-vue/blob/main/CHANGELOG.md).
+2. Review the changes in the [changelog](https://github.com/hugerte/hugerte-vue/blob/main/CHANGELOG.md).

 ## Storybook
 The repo also comes with a storybook.
 The storybook does not contain as many demos as the demos above, but it does show the basic abilities to use HugeRTE in an iframe, in inline mode, with synchronization between the editor and a textarea containing its HTML content output, and in disabled mode.